-Squirrel pox guide: what it is, symptoms, causes - and its deadly affect on red squirrel populations
+Squirrel pox: A guide to this fatal squirrel disease - including symptoms and causes - and its deadly effect on red squirrel populations

 Squirrel pox is a deadly disease for red squirrels.
 The Red Squirrel Survival Trust explain what you need to know